 I tried this once and honestly didn’t even finish styling my hair before I packed it back up to return.
 I know so many rave about it, but for my hair type it wasn’t ideal.
 I have very fine textured hair, and I felt like the barrel and brush was super stiff, too large, and didn’t grab my hair well.
 I would also be careful if you use this hair tool with the heat you’re applying to your hair.
 Hot tools like these aren’t great for already-damaged hair or hair your trying to protect from extreme heat.
 But if you’re just looking for a dryer round brush combo this would be something to consider for much less.

 Is it a dupe?
 In my opinion I don’t think people should even compare the two.
 It’s a single styler, whereas the dyson airwrap complete styler has a round brush, blow dryer attachment, two straightening brush heads, and two different barrels for curls.

 Chi Spin N Curl

 The latest Dyson dupe to hit the market is the Chi Spin N Curl.
-This tool uses a curling iron that wraps your hair for you to create a cool.
+This tool uses a curling iron that wraps your hair for you to create a curl.
 Personally, the thought of this tool twisting my hair gives me anxiety and I don’t want to try it out, but people swear it won’t tangle your hair.
 I would say if you really struggle with using a wand or curling iron, maybe this tool is perfect for you.